-Technology has changed the way employers screen candidates, and I’m not just talking about automated resume screeners.
+Technology has changed the way employers screen candidates, and not just with the use of automated resume screeners.
 While previously more commonly used when a job candidate was considering relocating from another city, companies are increasingly undertaking telephone and video interviews as a way to vet candidates before inviting them for more intensive, face-to-face interviews.
 And if you want to get into remote work or freelancing, video conferences are virtually guaranteed.

-Not ‘Just a Chat’
+It’s Not ‘Just a Chat’

 While these types of interviews might feel more low pressure than in person, they are just as important.
 You’ll need to do the same levels of interview preparation and remember that the first impression you make via your phone or laptop will determine whether you get to make an impression in person or not.
 As well as researching the company, practicing your answers, and all the other usual interview prep, here are some specific things you can do to nail phone and video interviews.

 Don’t just go about you day and take the call wherever you happen to be when your phone rings.
 You need to select a location carefully and find somewhere: